Aiwass: Dictation

 According to Crowley, Aiwass first appeared during the Three Days of the writing of Liber al vel Legis.
 His first and only identification as such is in Chapter I: "Behold! it is revealed by Aiwass the minister of Hoor-paar-kraat" (AL I:7).

 Hoor-paar-kraat (Egyptian: Har-pa-khered) is more commonly referred to by the Greek transliteration Harpocrates, meaning "Horus the Child", whom Crowley considered to be the central deity within the Thelemic cosmology (see Æon of Horus).
-However, Harpocrates also represents the Higher Self, the Holy Guardian Angel.
+Simultaneously, Harpocrates also represents the Higher Self, the Holy Guardian Angel.

 Crowley described the encounter in detail in his 1936 book The Equinox of the Gods, saying:

 The Voice of Aiwass came apparently from over my left shoulder, from the furthest corner of the room.
 It seemed to echo itself in my physical heart in a very strange manner, hard to describe.
 I have noticed a similar phenomenon when I have been waiting for a message fraught with great hope or dread.
 The voice was passionately poured, as if Aiwass were alert about the time-limit ...
 The voice was of deep timbre, musical and expressive, its tones solemn, voluptuous, tender, fierce or aught else as suited the moods of the message.
 Not bass – perhaps a rich tenor or baritone.
 The English was free of either native or foreign accent, perfectly pure of local or caste mannerisms, thus startling and even uncanny at first hearing.
 I had a strong impression that the speaker was actually in the corner where he seemed to be, in a body of "fine matter," transparent as a veil of gauze, or a cloud of incense-smoke.
 He seemed to be a tall, dark man in his thirties, well-knit, active and strong, with the face of a savage king, and eyes veiled lest their gaze should destroy what they saw.
 The dress was not Arab; it suggested Assyria or Persia, but very vaguely.
 I took little note of it, for to me at that time Aiwass was an "angel" such as I had often seen in visions, a being purely astral.

 In the later-written Liber 418, the voice of the 8th Aethyr says "my name is called Aiwass", and "in The Book of the Law did I write the secrets of truth that are like unto a star and a snake and a sword."
 Crowley says this later manifestation took the form of a pyramid of light.